401-advanced-javascript-wenhao/401-reading/class26-reading.md

 * Declarative: make code more predictable and easier to debug
 * Component-Based: encapsulated components that manage their own state, then compose them to make complex UIs
 * Function and Class Components
-* App would re-render whne the state changes
+* App would re-render when the state changes

 ## JSX
 * A syntax extension to JS